 This is the first article in our Sustainable Livelihoods series, exploring NCI’s work with communities to develop new sources of income based on the sustainable use of natural resources in and around the areas we’ve helped these communities protect.
-From our Palo Santo project in the dry forest of Ecuador to chambira baskets in the Peruvian Amazon, we have seen community incomes increase and deforestation decline as a result of our efforts.
+We have seen community incomes increase and deforestation decline as a result of our efforts.
 Here, we explore a pilot project in the Ecuadorian Andes.

 In early April, NCI-Ecuador staff members visited Santa Cecilia in Ecuador’s Zamora Chinchipe province for the second achiote harvest of the year.
 Achiote (Bixa orellana) is a fast-growing, shrubby tree that is native to South America.
 Its seeds are used as a spice and food colorant, and it is culturally significant to the indigenous Shuar people, who use achiote (ipiak in the Shuar language) to make red paint for their faces and bodies.

 Achiote as a sustainable livelihood and conservation tool

 NCI is developing achiote as a sustainable livelihood project in Santa Cecilia and neighboring villages in the Jambué Valley.
 Projects like this one promote alternatives to unsustainable land uses – such as clear-cutting for cattle pasture.
 A primary goal of this pilot project is to help local families diversify their household income by selling achiote.

 Achiote cultivation can coexist with conservation, as it can be planted on abandoned cattle pastures and doesn’t require cutting down the additional forest.
 Not only can achiote and native forest exist side-by-side, but with this project, families are reclaiming and re-using land in this valley.